 Prayers and Reading for Today’s MASS

-Lesson from the Epistle of blessed Peter the Apostle.
+Lesson from the Epistle of blessed Paul the Apostle to the Philippians.

 Continuation of the Holy Gospel According to St. Matthew.